Algebraic Weaves and Braid Varieties: The Combinatorics of Weaves

-We call two algebraic weaves {\em equivalent} if they are related by a sequence of elementary equivalence moves from the previous section (with no mutations), and {\em mutation equivalent} if they are related by a sequence of equivalence moves and mutations.
+We call two weaves {\em equivalent} if they are related by a sequence of elementary equivalence moves from Section \ref{sec: movies} (with no mutations), and {\em mutation equivalent} if they are related by a sequence that might involve both equivalence moves and mutations.